dauwhe/wpub-explainer/README.md

 - Provide a mechanism for defining an ordering of the resources in a publication

+- Describe the affordances needed for reading publications on the web

 ## Non-goals

  - Issues of layout, such as pagination

+ - Extending the DOM to include collections of document elements

  - The equivalent of fixed-layout publications in EPUB